mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 It's a big place.

 There are like fifty thousand million different departments, and they all know which acronyms to refer to eachother by, but you don't.
+If you EVER call it DMP&C instead of DPM&C you are gonna be sucked into a nightmare realm the likes of which cannot be expressed in any number of spreadsheet cells.
+And believe me, they've tried.

 I didn't even know where to begin with this.
 Who do I tell about a security problem not with a website, but the former Prime Minister of the Commonwealth of Australia serving the monarchy of Queen Elizabeth II?

+### The friends we made along the way

 Well, maybe I knew someone who knew someone.
 I asked hacker friends who seemed like they might know government security people.